What is a Urostomy?

 Of course, once you have a urostomy, you’ll need urostomy supplies, such as urostomy bags, skin barriers, adhesive remover wipes, and more.
 This is all to collect your urine and keep your peristomal skin (the skin around your new stoma) healthy.

-180 Medical is a trusted provider of ostomy supplies, intermittent catheters, and incontinence products for customers all across the United States.
+180 Medical is a trusted provider of ostomy supplies and intermittent catheters for customers all across the United States.
 We’re known for our top-notch customer service that doesn’t stop at your first order.
 We’re here for your needs, and we’re always glad to help if you need to change something in your urostomy supply orders.
 Additionally, 180 Medical customers have access to a team of certified WOCNs (Wound, Ostomy, and Continence Nurses) for any questions or concerns about your ostomy.

 We’d love to help you take your next step toward better health by helping you find just the right urostomy products for your unique needs.
 Contact our Ostomy Specialists today to experience the 180 Medical difference.